-Charlie Cook is the editor and publisher of The Cook Political Report and a political analyst for the National Journal Group.
+Charlie Cook is the editor and publisher of The Cook Political Report , which he founded in 1984, and a political analyst for the National Journal Group.
 For more than two decades he has been Washington’s most trusted—and most accurate—voice on all things political, whether it’s the outcome of a congressional, gubernatorial, or presidential election.
 He writes weekly for National Journal magazine and National Journal Daily and also pens a regular column for The Washington Quarterly.
 Once deemed “the Picasso of election analysis” by The Wall Street Journal, Cook produces “the sharpest political handicapping in the business, serving as the one-man, go-to source for Americans who want to be truly informed.”
-For the 2013spring semester, Cook served as a resident fellow at the Institute of Politics at the Kennedy School of Government at Harvard.
+During the 2013 spring semester, Cook was a resident fellow at the Institute of Politics at Harvard’s Kennedy School of Government.
 Cook has been featured on the ABC, CBS, and NBC evening news programs, as well as Good Morning America, TODAY, Nightline, Meet the Press, and This Week.
 He has also been an election night analyst for CNN, CBS, and NBC News and for every presidential election since 1994.

 Susan O'Malley was the first female president of a professional sports franchise, making her a pioneer in two fields: sports and business.
 She knows what it takes to be a leader in a tough business environment and how to create an organization from the ground up.
 Once an intern with the Washington Capitals and the Washington Bullets (now the Wizards), O’Malley joined Washington Sports and Entertainment in 1986.
 Under her guidance, the company improved its bottom line and its winning percentage.
 In her first season handling off-court activities, the Wizards experienced the largest ticket revenue increase in the history of an NBA franchise.
 The club also achieved the highest renewal rate of season tickets ever by the franchise, including the year following the 1977–1978 championship season.
 O’Malley’s magic helped attract more than 21.2 million patrons through the turnstiles of the Washington, D.C.-based Verizon Center.
 The 2005–2006 Wizards season saw the franchise tally an unprecedented 14 sellouts, averaging more than 17,000 fans per game en route to its second consecutive trip to the NBA playoffs.
 Her accomplishments also include innovative marketing and customer service initiatives that are still used today.
 After leaving Washington Sports and Entertainment, O’Malley earned her law degree from Georgetown University, where she also taught a sports business marketing class and was awarded the Adjunct Professor of the Year Award.
 She was the first sports marketing professor at St. Joseph’s University and is currently teaching sports marketing and sports law at the College of Charleston.